Our long-term goal is to catalyze the progress of biomedical, analytical and forensic

 this video at the

-White Sulphur Springs, WV on August 28, 2024.
-The meeting, hosted by the
+in White Sulphur Springs, WV on August 28, 2024.
+The meeting, hosted

-WV Chamber of Commerce, provided WVU with an opportunity to showcase how
+by the WV Chamber of Commerce, provided WVU with an opportunity to showcase

-the University contributes to the State's economy and prosperity.
-Our forensic
+how the University contributes to the State's economy and prosperity.

-science program was among several of WVU's select programs to be highlighted
+Our forensic science program was among several of WVU's select programs

 the forensic program starts at 3:12 mins on this Vimeo link.